-- The output arises from a UKRI training grant (though consideration may be given to supporting the costs)
+- The output arises from a UKRI training grant.

-Some guidance on the exemptions is available in the UKRI Open Access Policy annex 3.
+Some guidance on exemptions is available in the UKRI Open Access Policy annex 3.

 The process for applying exemptions is self managed and authors should work with email@example.com to make and record a decision.

 Books acknowledging EU funders

 Open access requirements may differ depending on the Grant or Work programme the research is funded from.